studioespresso/craft-scout/README.md

 This way you can keep your index settings in source control.
 The IndexSettings object provides autocompletion for all Algolia's settings

+> [!NOTE]
+> Note that settings are not synced automatically, but only when the `./craft scout/settings/update` console command is run.

 ```php
 ->indexSettings(
     \rias\scout\IndexSettings::create()